 Detailed Issue Review

-To review a reported issue in more detail, simply click on an issue of interest to update the Issue Summary page on the right hand side.
-You do not need to use the check box to expand the issue.
+To review a reported issue in more detail, simply click on an issue of interest to update the Issue Summary page on the right-hand side.
+You do not need to use the checkbox to expand the issue.

 You can also provide Custom Instructions that gives users the option to add their own notes, which are a great way to supplement the Remediation Steps (Indeni’s recommendation) and actionable direction to address the issue.

-Issue with Multiple Items
+Issues with Multiple Items

-Acknowledge an Issue Item
+Archive an Issue Item